 Emiratisation is a national initiative aimed at increasing the participation of Emirati citizens in the private sector.
 For companies with 50 or more skilled employees, the government has set specific targets.
 As of 2024, these companies are required to increase their Emirati workforce in skilled roles by 2% annually.

 While this might seem like a compliance challenge, it’s better viewed as a strategic imperative.
 Integrating qualified Emirati talent aligns your business with national development goals and can open doors to government incentives and support programs.
-Your workforce planning should also account for factory building and operational requirements, as these can influence staffing levels and the types of roles available for this initiative.
+Your workforce planning must also account for factory construction and operational requirements, as these influence staffing levels and the specific roles available for this initiative.

 Essential Roles and Skill Sets for a Solar Module Line